timdorr/tesla-api/docs/api-basics/authentication.md

 This refreshed access token can be used with the Owner API to obtain a new access token for that service using the exact same request as Step 4 above.

 This endpoint uses JSON for the request and response bodies.

+Should your Owner API token begin with `cn-` you should POST to `auth.tesla.cn` Tesla SSO service to have it refresh.
+Owner API tokens starting with `qts-` are to be refreshed using `auth.tesla.com`

 ##### Request parameters